Eco-Flow/training/docs/commandline.md

 # Basics of the command line

-This section is designed to give you a "very" brief introduction to the command line, and explain the commands, flags and special characters you need to be aware of in order to run a **Nextflow** pipeline.
+This section is designed to give you a "very" brief introduction to the command line.

+We will explain the commands, flags and special characters you need to be aware of in order to run a **Nextflow** pipeline.

 This is not meant to be exhaustive, and requires additional reading/practicing to truly understand all the following content.